haifengl/bigdata/README.md

 tombstone marker is set, even Puts after the Delete will be masked by the delete tombstone.
 Performing the Put will not fail.
-However when you do a Get, the Put has no effect but will start working after the major compaction, which will really remove deletes and tombstone markers (see below for details).
+However when you do a Get, the Put has no effect but will start working after the major compaction, which will really remove deletes and tombstone markers.

 ### Storage